2009-2010 BUDGET APPROVED WITH NO FEE INCREASES

-For the eighth year in a row the Board of Directors appointed a Budget Committee to work with the Board of Directors in developing a new budget for the upcoming fiscal year.
-The Budget Committee was made up of the District’s three Board Members: Bob Morris, Keith W. Corp and Richard Fujas and three District patrons: Willard Chapman, Bob Nelson and Lowell Fowler.
+Since 2001, the Board of Directors has annually appointed a Budget Committee to work with the Board of Directors in developing a new budget for the upcoming fiscal year.
+The Budget Committee was made up of the District’s three Board Members: Bob Morris, Keith W. Corp, Jr. and Richard Fujas and three District patrons: Willard Chapman, Bob Nelson and Lowell Fowler.

 Account Charge $75.00

 Old Land $48.00

 New Land $50.00

 Temporary Instream Leases: